ARM-software/psa-api/doc/crypto/api/keys/management.rst

         *   `PSA_KEY_FORMAT_OPTION_PEM`
         *   `PSA_KEY_FORMAT_OPTION_EC_POINT_COMPRESSED` (for Weierstrass elliptic curve keys)
         *   `PSA_KEY_FORMAT_OPTION_SPECIFIED_EC_DOMAIN` (for Weierstrass elliptic curve keys)

+.. todo:: RFC 5958/PKCS#8 also supports encryption and authentication of the key data.

+    This would either be a *EncryptedPrivateKeyInfo* structure (PKCS#8) or one of the CMS content types.
+    This requires one or more additional format specifiers.

 .. typedef:: uint32_t psa_key_format_option_t